Demystifying the Lagrangian of classical mechanics: Conclusion and Outlook

+A Lagrangian approach to classical thermodynamics where the first and second law of thermodynamics are derived using the Lagrangian formalism is presented in Ref.~\cite{Stokes_2017}.
+While Stokes derived those results directly from classical mechanics, there also exist more sophisticated approaches, one of which is shown in Ref.~\cite{Zee2010}.
+There, the partition function of statistical mechanics~\footnote{The partition function governs statistical mechanics, an explanation of which can be found in texts on thermal physics, one common example is in Schroeder's Introduction to Thermal Physics~\cite{schroeder2021introduction}.} is shown to be related to the path integral formulation of quantum field theory.
+Furthermore, the path integral formulation of quantum field theory is based on the Lagrangian formalism (also explained in Ref.~\cite{Zee2010}).

-\acknowledgments{We would like to thank the many friends and teachers who helped us clarify numerous points in this manuscript and encouraged the curiosity that sparked this writing.
-Namely, John Jaszczak, Zhongzhou Chen, Tony Szedlak, David McGhan, and Chris Riley.}
+\acknowledgments{We would like to thank the many friends and mentors who helped us clarify numerous points in this manuscript and encouraged the curiosity that sparked this writing.
+Namely, John Jaszczak, Zhongzhou Chen, Tony Szedlak, Dan Miller, David McGhan, and Chris Riley.}